 - foundation schools and voluntary schools, which have more freedom to change the way they do things than community schools

 - academies, run by a governing body, independent from the local council - they can follow a different curriculum

 - grammar schools, run by the council, a foundation body or a trust - they select all or most of their pupils based on academic ability and there is often an exam to get in

 Special schools with pupils aged 11 and older can specialise in 1 of the 4 areas of special educational needs:

 - cognition and learning

 - sensory and physical needs

-Schools can further specialise within these categories to reflect the special needs they help with, eg Autistic spectrum disorders, visual impairment or speech, language and communication needs (SLCN).
+Schools can further specialise within these categories to reflect the special needs they help with, for example Autistic spectrum disorders, visual impairment, or speech, language and communication needs (SLCN).